-Talking about sex with anyone can be weird.
-But having the sex talk with your kid . . . well, that’s a whole new level of weird.
+Talking about sex with certain people might make you feel uncomfortable.
+But having the sex talk with your kid . . . well, that may feel like a whole new level.
 Some parents try to avoid having “the talk” for as long as humanly possible.
-While other parents jump right in at the first hint of their child’s curiosity.
-Some parents find the topic relatively easy to discuss, while others are humiliated just thinking about it.
-No matter where you fall on this wide spectrum, one fact remains: someone has to teach your child about sex.
+Other parents jump right in at the first hint of their child’s curiosity.
+Some parents find the topic relatively easy to discuss, while others are nervous just thinking about it.
+No matter where you fall on this broad spectrum, one fact remains: someone has to teach your child about sex.
 And it should probably be you.

-So where do you start?
+So, where do you start?
 How do you talk about it?
 And when?
 Of course, there are no right or wrong answers to these questions.
-Each parent will broach this subject in they way they feel is best.
-But if you’re like me and need a bit of guidance, here are some tips for teaching your kids about the birds and the bees.
+Each parent will broach this subject in the way they feel is best.
+But if you’re like me and need guidance, here are some tips for teaching your kids about the birds and the bees:

-Clearly, you’re not going to sit down with your 18-month-old and tell them how babies are made.
-They don’t have the capacity to understand such things at that age.
-But the sooner you start talking about subjects surrounding sex, the better.
-For instance, as soon as they’re old enough to start asking about their genitals, answer their questions with correct terminology.
-It may seem harmless to call a penis something like a “pee pee,” but it really does your child no good.
-And it perpetuates the concept that terms like penis, vagina, breasts, testicles, etc. are “bad” or embarrassing words.
+Clearly, you won’t sit down with your 18-month-old and tell them how babies are made.
+They can’t understand these things at that age.
+But the sooner you start talking about subjects surrounding sex, the better.4 For instance, as soon as they’re old enough to start asking about their genitals, answer their questions about their private parts with correct terminology.
+It may seem harmless to call a penis something like a “pee-pee,” but it does your child no good.
+And it perpetuates the concept that terms like penis, vagina, breasts, testicles, etc., are “bad” or embarrassing words.5

-As soon as you start incorporating correct words and phrases into your normal everyday conversation, and using those terms without embarrassment, your children will also start to be able to describe their bodies factually and without shame.
-Over time, and as they get older, moving naturally into talking about the act of sex and all that comes with it will be much easier for you both.
+As soon as you start incorporating correct words and phrases into your everyday conversation and using those terms without embarrassment, your children will also begin to be able to describe their bodies factually and without shame.5 Over time, and as they get older, moving naturally into talking about the act of sex and all that comes with it will be much easier for you both.

-I think one of the most difficult things for parents to talk about with kids when it comes to sex is the pleasure of it.
-For whatever reason, we in this country seem to be ashamed that we find sex pleasurable.
-And to imply that you like sex (gasp!) is downright blasphemous in some circles.
-While sex is pleasurable, as it was made to be, it is also very scientific and purposeful.
-So start by talking with your child about the science and function of the act first to ease your way into the subject.
+One of the most challenging things for parents to talk about with their kids when it comes to sex is pleasure.
+For whatever reason, in this country, we seem to be ashamed that we find sex pleasurable.
+To imply that you like sex (gasp!) is downright blasphemous in some circles.
+While sex is pleasurable, it is also very scientific and purposeful.
+Start by talking with your child about the science and function of the act first.
+This can help you ease your way into the subject.

 Remember, sex is a natural, normal, and important part of everyone’s life.
-Learning about it in a safe and healthy environment is crucial to how your child will grow up understanding the act and all of the complicated emotions and feelings that surround it.
-Beginning “the talk” with them early and often will help you both approach this topic with at least a little bit more ease.
+Learning about it in a safe and healthy environment is crucial to how your child will understand the act and all the complicated emotions and feelings surrounding it.
+Beginning the sex talk with your kid early and often will help you both approach this topic with at least a bit of ease.